Comprehensive Review: Elders Inn, Alameda

 Overview

 Elders Inn is a licensed residential care facility at 1721 Webster Street in Alameda, California 94501.
-The community has 52 suites and a 4.4/5 rating based on resident and family reviews.
-It's managed by AEC Living and operates as a home-like setting for older adults who need support.
+The community has 52 suites and is managed by AEC Living, operating as a home-like setting for older adults who need support.

 Care Options and Services